VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: Data analysis

 \subsection{Multi-epoch detections}

-We combined the previously known radio stars with the new radio stars identified in Sections\,\ref{sec: cross-match results} and \ref{sec: circ pol search}.
+We combined the previously known radio-bright magnetic hot stars (hereafter referred as `radio stars') with the new radio stars identified in Sections\,\ref{sec: cross-match results} and \ref{sec: circ pol search}.
 This resulted in a total of 68 radio stars.
 However, four of the previously known radio stars are located above +50$^\circ$ Declination and are therefore outside ASKAP's observing area.
 We used the \textsc{RadioFluxTools} package to search for repeat Stokes I and V ASKAP detections of the remaining 64 known radio stars.
 We used the same package to perform forced fitting in Stokes I and V images where the sources were observed but not detected.

 We searched for repeat detections by cross-matching sources in all of the available Stokes I \textsc{Selavy} source catalogues in CASDA to the positions of the 64 radio stars.
 We use a cross-match radius of 6\arcsec.
 As these stars are known radio stars, we do not apply the same filtering that was required in Section\,\ref{sec: cross-matching}.
 We do not remove any sources from the \textsc{Selavy} source catalogues prior to cross-matching.
 We found a total of 310 detections of 49 stars using this method.